richcorbs/richcorbs.github.com/_posts/2013-03-18-background-tasks-in-rails.md

 I didn't intend to stack the deck for Cronic but in the end the analysis made it seem that way.
 Hopefully this was helpful.
 I can't wait to get started with Cronic.

+I didn't intentionally misrepresent anything.
+I you see something that isn't right let me know.

-<a href="https://github.com/richcorbs/richcorbs.github.com/issues/new" class="btn btn-mini btn-info">Feedback</a>
+<a href="https://github.com/richcorbs/Feedback/issues/new" class="btn btn-mini btn-info">Feedback</a>